JulienMeziere/sound-tools/STORE_DESCRIPTION.md

 # Sound Tools - Professional Audio Effects for Your Browser

-Transform your web audio experience with Sound Tools, a powerful Chrome extension that brings professional-grade audio effects to any website.
-Whether you're listening to music, watching videos, or enjoying podcasts, Sound Tools gives you complete control over your audio with real-time effects processing.
+Transform your web audio experience with Sound Tools, a powerful open source Chrome extension that brings professional-grade audio effects to any website.
+Whether you're listening to music, watching videos, or enjoying podcasts, Sound Tools gives you complete control over your audio with real-time effects processing and MIDI controller integration.

 ## 🎵 **Core Features**